 INTJs are known as the jerks of Meyers Briggs personality types.
 We’re stereotyped as being arrogant, cold, unfeeling, self-absorbed, disrespectful, and calculating masterminds, and while there is a grain of truth to every myth, people have just run away with this.
-I don’t claim to be innocent of all these, but even for a non-stereotyped, human, INTJ, I’m soft.
+I don’t claim to be innocent of all these, but even for a non-stereotype, human INTJ, I’m soft.
 Here’s why…

 1. I care about individuals

 Most INTJs care about people, but not always people.
 I only know one other INTJ outside the internet, and he cares about some people, but I’ve only seen him in one setting.
 However, do not confuse this with warm.
-I highly doubt either of us have ever been called warm.
+I highly doubt either of us have ever been called warm and friendly.
 I care for my family and a few friends, individuals, and humanity, but not people.
 To me, ‘people’ is everything greedy, panicky, and stupid.
-I prefer animals, always have, and don’t think I’ll stop any time soon.
+I prefer animals —always have— and don’t think I’ll stop any time soon.

 2. I try to avoid upsetting people

 I am not saying INTJs try to offend anyone, but they don’t seem to try very hard to avoid it.
-I’m also not saying I don’t offend people.
-I do, but it bothers me, so I try to filter everything I say (again, not always successful).
-When I was younger, people got upset with me (mostly my sarcasm) and I had to apologize.
-I don’t sugarcoat, I just try to say it a little more gently.
+Unfortunately, I can sometimes do this, but it bothers me (usually) so I try to filter everything I say —not always successful.
+When I was younger, people would get upset with me (mostly my sarcasm) and I had to apologize.
+I still don’t sugarcoat, but I try to say it a little more gently.

 3. I am (mostly) in touch with my emotions

-INTJs have strong emotions (which absolutely defies the stereotyping), but are often scared of them because they are so strong and illogical.
-I know what I’m feeling, I don’t always know the right words or how to express them (make that a lot of the time), and I don’t externally react to them often, but they’re definitely there.
-I do not like crying or even tearing up in public and haven’t ever heard of one of us that does (that stereotype is pretty close to the truth).
+INTJs have strong emotions, which absolutely defies the stereotyping, but they’re often scared of them because emotions are strong and illogical.
+I usually know what I’m feeling, but I don’t always know the right words or how to express them.
+I don’t normally react externally, but they’re definitely there.
+I don’t like crying or even tearing up in public and haven’t ever heard of one of us that does (that stereotype is pretty close to the truth).

 4. I don’t spend all my time plotting

 This is a stereotype, but for some reason, partially true (at least kept up in appearance).
 I don’t want to rule or control anyone, I’d much rather sit on my couch, not have to talk to anyone, and read or watch Netflix.
-If someone asks me to lead something, I can, and do a good job, but I want to get out of power (even if it’s tiny) as soon as I feel it’s safe to (if I put in the work, I’m not going to leave it in incapable hands).
+If someone asks me to lead something, I can and do a good job, but I want to get out of power or control, even if it’s tiny, as soon as I feel it’s safe to (if I put in the work, I’m not going to leave it in just anyone’s hands).

 5. I don’t love school